1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	- Customers might take avantage of the loss leader pricing and not purchase other goods
 	- Best used when your in mutiple interalated markets, and those products are highly connected
 -   **Price discrimination**:
-	- Charges cus
+	- Charges customers diffrent prices for identical goods
 	- Adv:
 	- Disadv:
-	- When best to use:
+	- can use when their is imperfect competition, prevention of res
 	- Example in real life:
 -   **Predatory**:
 	- Define: